Carmoondedraak/CV2_Assignment3/readme.md

 Authors are Carmen Veenker, Artemis Capari and Sander Kohnstamm.

-To run the entire example (except for the factorize and stitch  part) run python3 main.py , it might take some time :)
+To run the entire example you need to download the models and landmarks below and put them in a folder named models_landmarks, after that run python3 main.py , it might take some time :)

 All the images and .OBJ files are available in /images/